Women in Technology WA encourages diversity and supports women and young people in technology, science and innovation.

 Data... good, bad or indifferent?

-Together with Bankwest and Startup Grind we are hosting a special event for Data Science Week!
+Together with Bankwest and Startup Grind we hosted a special event for Data Science Week!